The Schedule tab allows you to control when you would like your campaign to be sent.

-- Don't retry: Not recommended for most cases.
-See information below:
+- Do not retry: Not recommended for most cases.
+See more information below:

 It's best practice to set a retry time to the longest period that is relevant for the campaign.
-Even for time-critical content, for example breaking news stories, it's more appropriate to set a 10 minute retry period than setting don't retry.
+Even for time-critical content, such as breaking news stories, it's more appropriate to set a 10-minute retry period than setting don't retry.

 Retry period cannot be altered after send

 The retry period cannot be altered after send, as this information is sent to the push gateway at the time the campaign is launched.
 The setting is used by the push gateway to understand how long it should keep trying to reach offline devices.

 When a message is being placed in the inbox, on the Schedule tab you can set how long that message will remain in the inbox.
 Thus, this option is only available for inbox campaigns.